 5 Different Types of Virtual Reality

-To find the right type of virtual reality that matches your needs, You need to know the best ones among all the VR types.
+To find the right type of virtual reality that matches your needs, you need to know the best ones among all the VR types.

 - Non-immersive Virtual Reality.